 - Location, route or line, direction you were headed, vehicle number (see below for vehicle information)

-If the feedback is about a specific employee, identification information is also useful.
+- If your feedback is about an SFMTA employee, employee identification information is also useful.

 Each Muni bus or train has a unique number printed in various places.
 Below is a list with corresponding images to help you find them.